MukhtarSarsenbay/KazAeroSpace/README.md

   Password: 1234

 #### Features
-* In profiles, user can get own Role
+* In profiles, users can get their Role
 * Trainers: Field to register user
-* Gymrooms: Creaing new gym rooms with their address
+* Gymrooms: Creating new gym rooms with their address
-* schedules: Each trainer has own working hours and here it can be created
+* schedules: Each trainer has their own working hours and here it can be created
-* appointment: User can make an appoinment for the trainer that he wants, It won't be possible if user chose the time where trainer will not work
+* appointment: The user can make an appointment for the trainer that he wants, It won't be possible if the user chose the time where the trainer will not work